Mentorship

 Reverse Mentorship

-Junior or new team members sharing fresh perspectives with senior leaders.
+Junior or newer team members sharing fresh perspectives with senior leaders

 3. Core Pillars of a Mentorship Culture